12 Best Phishing Protection Software Solutions (2026)

 6. EasyDMARC Phishing Link Checker

 EasyDMARC offers URL scanning as part of their email authentication platform.
-It checks URLs against known phishing databases and provides a risk score.
-If you’re already using EasyDMARC for DMARC monitoring, the integration is seamless.
+It checks URLs against known phishing databases and returns a risk score.
+If you’re already using EasyDMARC for DMARC monitoring, you’ll run URL scans from the same dashboard.

 7. PhishTool